napcs/email_drip_temporal_go/README.md

 * `/unsubscribe`: Supports `GET` and `POST`:
   * `GET /unsubscribe`: Displays the unsubscribe form
   * `POST /unsubscribe`: processes the unsubscribe request for the form by sending a cancellation request to the Workflow.

+The `worker/main.go` file contains the Temporal Worker that executes Workflows and Activities.

 The `subscribe.go` file contains the Temporal Workflow and Activity for subscriptions.
 * `UserSubscriptionWorkflow` accepts a `Subscription` which is made up of the email address and the email campaign to send.
 The campaign is a struct that specifies the email messages that make up the campaign, including the welcome message, the unsubscribe message, and the messages that make up the campaign's contents.